pizeyt/pizeyt.github.io/LLMP/LLMP.md

 ----
-# Do not use properties for versions
+# Do not use version properties
 ## Naming is hard

 ## Do not introduce a new, private, unvalidated property naming system

      !XML